Sustainable Gaps

 Practical lesson

-The practical lesson is visible condition, record trail, site logic, and decision readiness.
+The practical lesson is visible condition, source records, site logic, and decision readiness.

 Field Review | Shareable Proof